makostadima/r-novice-intermediate-cambridge-june2015/03-seeking-help.md

 ~~~

 Will dump the data you're working with into a format so that it can
-be copy and pasted by anyone else into their R session.
+be copied and pasted by anyone else into their R session.

 ~~~{.r}